MolBIFFM/diana/README.md

 ---

-The following resources can be accessed.
+DIANA accesses the following resources:

 - Ashburner, M. et al. (2000) **Gene Ontology: tool for the unification of** **biology**, *Nat.
 Genet.*, 25, 25-29.